Being able to recognize the warning signs of addiction in yourself or a loved one is one of the first steps to long-term recovery.

 - Is your social life centered around drinking?

-If you answered yes to any of the questions above, this might not mean you’re an alcoholic, but it might illuminate a potential problem with alcohol.
-If you’ve answered yes to almost all the questions, or notice the signs mentioned above, then it’s important to seek out help as soon as possible.
-This isn’t something you’ll have to work through alone.
+If you answered yes to any of the questions above, this might not mean you’re addicted to alcohol, but it might show a potential problem with drinking.
+If you’ve answered yes to almost all the questions, or noticed the signs mentioned above, then it’s important to seek out help as soon as possible.
+This isn’t something you should have to work through alone.

 Alcoholism isn’t a character flaw; it’s a treatable disease.
 To speak with a representative about treatment options, reach out to the helpful team at The Recovery Village today.

 University of Rochester Medical Center.
 “Social Drinking vs. Problem Drinking.”
 Accessed October 22, 2021.

 National Institute on Alcohol Abuse and Alcoholism.
 “Understanding Alcohol Use Disorder.”
 April 2021.
 Accessed October 22, 2021.